Daisy Jepkemei

-Daisy Jepkemei (Дейзи Джепкемей; born February 13, 1996) is a Kenyan-born long distance running athlete.
-Since January 29, 2022, she represents Kazakhstan.
+Daisy Jepkemei (Дейзи Джепкемей; born 13 February 1996) is a Kenyan-born long distance running athlete.
+Since 29 January 2022, she represents Kazakhstan.
 While representing Kenya at age 16, she was the steeplechase champion at the 2012 World Junior Championships in Athletics (for athletes under age 20) as well as the 2013 African Youth Athletics Championships.
 She was also second place in the 3000 metres at those same championships.
 Her personal best of 9:06.66, set in 2019 at the Weltklasse Zürich meet ranks her in the top 50 athletes of all time.

+Jepkemei competed for Kazakhstan at the 2022 Asian Games in the women's 3000 metres steeplechase and women's 5000 metres events.
+She also represented Kazakhstan at the 2024 Summer Olympics in the women's 3000 metres steeplechase and women's 10,000 metres events.